hoywan/OSP_backend/README.md

 ```terminal
 go mod init OSP_backend-main{replace here with your folder name}
 ```
-8. Install dependencies by entering the commands below one by one
+8. Install dependencies by entering the commands below one by onen with/without sudo

 ```teminal
 sudo go get github.com/joho/godotenv